LCAS/tips-and-tricks/wiki/Onedrive-for-linux.md

 ---
 Note: you can probably avoid the issue and let yourself move things around as you please if you use a Symlink, but I will not advise any more than that, up to you to try and find out if there are consequences.

+---

+I have yet to test out the following enhancements, but I actually need to get on with my PhD so this is for another week:
+- A GUI for configuration management: OneDrive Client for Linux GUI
+- Colorful log output terminal modification: OneDrive Client for Linux Colorful log Output
+- System Tray Icon: OneDrive Client for Linux System Tray Icon